Certificate in Artificial Intelligence

 While students are encouraged to draw connections between the certificate coursework and their major/minor curriculum — particularly through the “Applications of AI” requirement — doing so is not required.
 The certificate requirements may freely double-count toward major, minor, and core requirements as appropriate.

-Courses will be tagged (via course attributes) as fulfilling one of the three requirements.
-Some courses may fit more than one category.
+Courses will be tagged (via course attributes) as fulfilling one or more of the three areas, but a course may only fulfill one area of the Certificate at a time (students will choose how to apply such courses with the help of their Advising Dean).
 Students may begin completing coursework toward the certificate in Fall of 2026.

 Student Eligibility